Bellevue Emerging Markets Healthcare

 Review / Outlook

-The fund offers defensive access to the above-average growth of emerging markets.
-We invest in the entire healthcare value chain, from hospital chains, drug and device manufacturers, and research to digital health companies.
+The fund provides defensive exposure to the above-average growth potential of emerging markets.
+Our investments span the entire healthcare value chain, including hospital chains, pharmaceutical and medical device manufacturers, research organizations, and digital health companies.

 Documents